bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 Speaker 0: 00:33:00

-Actually, to this I have a question, because I saw on the website that the first request, the client needs to send more data, and for every following it's less.
+Actually, to this, I have a question, because I saw on the website that the first request, the client needs to send more data, and for every following it's less.

 Speaker 1: 00:33:09